-In my dissertation I study how game culture social practices emerge and affect the participation of players in a massively multiplayer online roleplaying game.
+In my dissertation I studied how game culture social practices emerge and affect the participation of players in a massively multiplayer online roleplaying game.
+The dissertation was funded by the Eudaimonia doctoral program and the Faculty of Humanities.
+My approach was (auto)ethnographic and nexus analytical, and informed by an intersectional view of feminism.

 I am also currently involved in a project looking at learning through technology-related project work in a school setting.
 The topics of interest under that broader theme include the layered nature of formal/informal learning situations and the emergence of meaningful learning.